 The cosmos of tools that help you with investigation on the internet is big and ever-changing.
 Here are resources that provide you with a great overview of more available tools and their possibilities.

-Bellingcat’s Online Investigation Toolkit is an extensive table with a great overview of online-investigative tools on a wide range of topics.
+Bellingcat’s Online Investigation Toolkit is an extensive table with a great overview of online-investigative tools on a wide range of topics that is regularly updated when tools are discontinued.

 OSINT Essentials and Offensive Security Cheatsheet are websites that provide a great overview of available OSINT tools: from Metadata extraction to web-monitoring.